-Swiss foreign minister seeks China's help in Ukraine peace talks
+Swiss foreign minister seeks China's help in Ukraine peace talks - SWI swissinfo.ch

 Swiss foreign minister seeks China’s help in Ukraine peace talks

-Swiss foreign minister Ignazio Cassis said on Wednesday he hoped China would "give us a hand" in Ukraine peace talks, after Switzerland last month agreed to host a global peace summit on Ukraine.
+Swiss Foreign Minister Ignazio Cassis said on Wednesday he hoped China would "give us a hand" in Ukraine peace talks, after Switzerland last month agreed to host a global peace summit on Ukraine.

 Ukraine said it had invited Chinese President Xi Jinping to participate in a planned “peace summit” of world leaders in Switzerland to seek ways to end the war that began when Russia sent troops into Ukraine on February 24, 2022.